Friday, 2 October 2020

 Laravel, the widely acclaimed PHP framework, enhances web development with its elegant syntax and comprehensive features.
 Among its powerful tools, the Artisan Console stands out, offering developers a suite of command-line operations to streamline project tasks.
 This brief article explores the commonly used Laravel Artisan Console commands, essential for efficient development workflows.

-Most of the time laravel developer use allot of different laravel artisan commands, to clear caches
+Most of the time, Laravel developers use a lot of different Laravel Artisan commands to clear caches

-to run development server , creating controllers, models, and other useful artisan options.
+to run the development server, creating controllers, models, and other useful artisan options.

 Key Laravel Artisan Commands